Luet-lab/puppet-luet/README.md

 }
 ```

+This module will suggest luet as the default package manager where luet is the
+primary package manager, e.g. on `MocaccinoOS`.

+You can explicitly set the luet provider to be used when installing a package,
+as shown above.

 ## Development

-This module is under under development and functionality at present is quite
+Both this module and luet itself are under under development and functionality
-limited.
+may be limited.
 Pull requests to extend or enhance the module are welcome.